wilzbach/msa/README.md

 ### Step 3) Compiling

+Run `npm install` once to install all dependencies.

 * all sources are bundled to one JS file (`build/biojs.js`)
 * CoffeeScript is compiled by R.js